data-88/brauteseth_website/src/content/projects/NorwegiansInAfrica.md

 ### Entrepreneurial Leadership — Clive Brauteseth

-**Clive Arne Brauteseth**, grandson of Kristian, has played a major role in transforming **Brauteseth Blasting** into a leading mining service across Southern Africa.
+**Clive Brauteseth**, grandson of Kristian, has played a major role in transforming **Brauteseth Blasting** into a leading mining service across Southern Africa.
 With expansion into multiple provinces and neighboring nations, the company employs advanced heavy machinery and supports infrastructure projects—showing the family’s shift into industrial enterprise.

 ### Political Service — Tim Brauteseth